vanderpatrick/The-Amazing-Quizaru/README.md

 ### The Amazing Quizaru was developed by me as my second Full Stack Web Development project with Code Institute.

 # Reason :
-The Amazing Quizaro was developed to give more information about the skate universe funny and interactively.
+The Amazing Quizaro was developed to give more information about the skate universe in an funny and interactively way.
 By playing this quiz you gonna learn some useful information about some skate legends and also some hidden rules to make your skateboarding experience much better.

 # The user Experience (UX)

 ##  Audience :

-- People who to learn more about skating.
+- People who want to learn more about skating.
 - Skaters that want to test their knowledge about skate facts.
 - skaters who wish to spend some time in a fast and funny game.